sdeepaknarayanan/cil-project/README.md

 The list of python packages that our codebase carries can be found in the ```requirements.txt``` file in the root directory above.

-If you are using a local machine, kindly execute the following commands
+If you are using a local machine, execute the following commands

 ```
 python3 -m venv env